sdg002/AnyDotnetStuff/ci-cd-stages-demo/readme.md

 # Single YAML based pipeline split into Build and Deploy stages

 # Objective
-Azure Devops in 2023 has gained wide popularity in the developer community.
-Azure Devops is a complete suite of tools to manage your software development lifecyle.
-The self-service CI/CD features of Azure Devops is a very powerful automation tool that should not be ignored.
-You could be deploying web apps/services to the Cloud or publishing desktop applications or an in house data science team which wants to deploy its Python files to a job server .
-YAML based pipelines of Azure Devops is a powerful CI/CD orchestration tool.
+`Azure Devops in 2023` has gained wide popularity in the developer community. `Azure Devops` is a near-complete suite of tools to manage your software development lifecyle.
+The self-service CI/CD nature of Azure Devops is a compelling characteristic that should not be ignored.
+You could be deploying web apps/services to the Cloud or publishing desktop applications or an in house data science team which wants to deploy its Python files to a job server - Azure Devops can handle them very well.

+As I write this article in middle of 2023, the YAML based syntax of Azure Devops has matured and offers nearly the same feature set as its cousin `Classic pipelines``.
 However, it would be an understatement to conclude that this is an easy tool.
-I have found that authoring YAML based Azure Devops CI/CD pipelines can be time consuming and hard to troubleshoot at times.
+I have found that authoring YAML based Azure Devops CI/CD pipelines can be time consuming, quirky and hard to troubleshoot at times.
+I have often found myself doing several iterations to get make the YAML right.
 The lesson that I have learnt - keep the CI/CD simple and linear!
 What do I mean by linear?
 Build stage, followed by a Dev deployment and then an Uat deployment and finally ending in a Prod deployment.

 ---